SwarmUS/SwarmUS-doc/docs/sections/user-guide/basic-examples/led-flash-remote-hiveboard.md

 Let's say that the two HiveBoards we use have IDs 2 and 5.
 We will write a single Buzz script which will set a "leader" using the virtual stigmergy (a most important feature from the [Buzz language](https://github.com/buzz-lang/Buzz/blob/1f6eda7bb1d4ad83d9d8e6ff46e130078e2c3a52/doc/api.md#vstig)) to set HiveBoard #2 as the leader.
 The leader will increment its own 7-segment display and then "ask" the HiveBoard #5 to do the same using a function call.

+!!! note
+    You might want to double check that the two HiveBoards have their IDs set to 2 and 5.
+The `UUID_OVERRIDE` CMake flag in HiveMind is used to set the ID of a board.
+See [HiveMind's README](https://github.com/SwarmUS/HiveMind#readme) for more on this.

 !!! hint
     The virtual stigmergy is an array of information which is propagated across the swarm agents.
 It can be used to synchronize the behaviour of each angent.
 In this example, it is simply used to decide which HiveBoard is the leader.